William C. Durant

 William Crapo Durant (December 8, 1861 – March 18, 1947) was an American businessman.
-A leading pioneer of the United States automobile industry, he was the founder of General Motors and co-founder of Chevrolet.
+A leading pioneer of the United States automobile industry, he was the founder of General Motors and a co-founder of Chevrolet.
 He created a system in which a company held multiple brands - each seemingly independent, with different automobile lines - bound under a unified corporate holding company.
 He also founded Frigidaire.

 Biography

-Durant was born in Boston, Massachusetts on December 8, 1861.
+Durant was born in Boston, Massachusetts, on December 8, 1861.
 He was the second child of William Clark Durant and Rebecca Folger Durant (née Crapo), who was born to a wealthy Massachusetts family of French descent.
 His mother, Rebecca, was the daughter of Michigan governor Henry H. Crapo, who was also of French descent.
 Durant's family moved to Flint, Michigan after his father abandoned the family in 1869.
 They lived with Rebecca's sister, Rhoda, and her husband James Wilson.
 William dropped out of high school to work in his grandfather's lumberyard.
 He started out as a cigar salesman in and eventually founded his own carriage company.